mecid/mecid.github.io/_posts/2024-02-19-discovering-swift-collections-package.md

 {% include friends.html %}

 The Swift Collections package contains a few collection types that may help you improve the performance of your apps if you apply them whenever needed instead of using generic *Array*, *Dictionary*, and *Set* types.
-The [Swift Collections](https://github.com/apple/swift-collections) package lives on Github, where you can find it and your project.
+The [Swift Collections](https://github.com/apple/swift-collections) package lives on Github, where you can find it and add to your project.

 #### Tree-based dictionary and set
 Dictionary and Set types that Swift language provides us store values in a single flat hash table that you copy on every write or mutation.
 The Swift Collection package introduces *TreeDictionary* and *TreeSet* types implementing Compressed Hash-Array Mapped Prefix Trees.
 In other words, *TreeDictionary* and *TreeSet* types hold values in the tree-based structure, allowing the efficient updating of only the needed branches.